tom-amit/AI-game/report/Report.md

 ### d.
 Search Depth
-The resulting search depth is inherently tied to the time given (and of course the CPU of the computer) but even under extreme time limits such as 4 seconds per move, on my computer you could expect a minimum search depth of 7, the depth is capped at 25 so that is the max (usually only reached when the winner becomes obvious), and on average across a game with an extreme time limit of 4 seconds per move, you can expect (on my computer) a depth of roughly 10-11
+The resulting search depth is inherently tied to the time given (and of course the CPU of the computer) but even under extreme time limits such as 4 seconds per move, on my computer you could expect a minimum search depth of 7.
+The depth is capped at 25 so that is the max (usually only reached when the winner becomes obvious).
+And on average across a game with an extreme time limit of 4 seconds per move, you can expect (on my computer) a depth of roughly 10-11.

 ### e.
 Game branching factor
 The game's branching factor is roughly 8